5 Ways To Strike the Right Tone in Your Content

 — Greggs (@GreggsOfficial) February 14, 2020

-The best thing you can do for your brand is to be honest and authentic, and your tone should reflect that.
-If you’re not a quirky brand, don’t try to be; choose the tone that reflects your values as they are.
-Otherwise, you risk turning your audience away.
+It goes without saying, the best thing you can do for your brand is, to be authentic and honest.
+Your tone should reflect who you are.
+If you’re not a quirky brand, don’t try to be!
+Choose the tone that reflects your values as they are, otherwise, you will risk turning your audience away.

 People have certain expectations.
-If you work with lawyers, the language should be formal and authoritative; if you’re targeting teenagers, you want your content to be fun and conversational.
+If you work with lawyers, the language should be formal and authoritative, but if you’re targeting teenagers, you want your content to be fun and conversational.

 Don’t try to be something you’re not.

-The tone of voice you use can be a powerful tool.
-Find a recognisable tone that will personify your brand’s values, and which is consistent across all your marketing efforts – your audience will find it easier to follow your brand this way.
+The tone of voice you use can be a powerful tool and it shouldn’t be overlooked.
+Find a recognisable tone that will personify your brand’s values, and keep it consistent across all your marketing efforts – your audience will find it easier to follow your brand this way.